shirren/json-api-lib/README.md

 #### Example Project

-There is an [example project](https://github.com/shirren/servant-store) illustrating how the library can be used in the context of a web server.
+There is an [example project](https://github.com/shirren/servant-store) illustrating how the library can be used in the context of a web application.

 #### Hackage